Kile/Killua/README.md

 </details>

 ## Contributing
 Before I start talking about contributing, I want to mention an area of Killua of which traces can be found of but it is not yet complete.
 This is due to me working on it for a few while and not enjoying it to a point where I decided to postpone development.
 This is my own testing framework for dpy.
 This can be found in [`killua/tests`](./killua/tests/).
-A part of this is also downloading all card data from somewhere so these tests can be run by someone who does not have them in their mongodb database like me.
-Both of these are incomplete.
+This system is incomplete though occasionally some structural changes are made to offer better support to it.

 ### What to work on